 Estimated Number and Frequency of Meetings

-The Advisory Council shall meet at the call of the chairperson, with approval of the DFO, or upon the request of the Assistant Secretary, or Director, CSAP, but in no event less than 2 times during each fiscal year.
+The Council shall meet at the call of the chairperson, with approval of the DFO, or upon the request of the Assistant Secretary, or Director, CSAP, but in no event less than 2 times during each fiscal year.
 The location of the meetings of each advisory council shall be subject to the approval of the Assistant Secretary, or Director, CSAP.

-The CSAP NAC meetings shall be open to the public except as determined otherwise by the Secretary of HHS (or the designee), in accordance with the Government in the Sunshine Act (5 U.S.C.
+The CSAP NAC meetings shall be open to the public except as determined otherwise by the Assistant Secretary or the Director, CSAP, in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
-In the event a portion of a meeting is closed to the public, a report will be prepared which shall contain, at a minimum, a list of members and their business addresses, the CSAP Council’s functions, dates and places of meetings, and a summary of Council activities and recommendations made during the fiscal year.
+In the event a portion of a meeting is closed to the public, a report will be prepared which shall contain, at a minimum, a list of members and their business addresses, the CSAP Council’s functions, dates and places of meetings, and a summary of the Council activities and recommendations made during the fiscal year.

-Unless renewed by appropriate action prior to its expiration, the charter for the CSAP NAC will terminate two years from the date the charter is filed.
+Unless renewed by appropriate action prior to its expiration, the charter for the CSAP NAC will expire two years from the date the charter is filed.

 Membership and Designation